Voxelers/3DAnimationsWithOpenSource/README.md

 * Go to second 5 in the Timeline view (drag it up from the bottom of the main window)
 * Select all the bones (a key)
 * Press right-mouse-button->Insert KeyFrame->Location and Rotation
-* GO to second 1 and copy the keyframes
+* Go to second 1 and copy the keyframes
 * Go to second 10 in the Timeline view and paste the second 1 keyframes
-* Set the tptal duration for the timeline to 10s (100)
+* Set the total duration for the timeline to 10s (100)
 * Save the scene
 * Export it as a glTF 2.0